02 Capabilities

 • Compensation benchmarking against actual market data

-Your last in-house developer left after 9 months and you're not sure why.
-Or you have a budget approved for a senior engineer and you don't know how to evaluate one.
-Or you're considering a $300K hire and want a second opinion on the candidate before the offer goes out.
+Trigger: Your last in-house developer left after 9 months and you’re not sure why.
+Or you have a budget approved for a senior engineer and you don’t know how to evaluate one.
+Or you’re considering a $300K hire and want a second opinion on the candidate.

 CAP_08